And now, a radioactive word, from one of the most astonishing stories

 polonium (puh-LOH-nee-uhm) n.
 Symbol "Po."
 A naturally radioactive metallic element, occurring in minute quantities as a product of radium disintegration and produced by bombarding bismuth or lead with neutrons.
 It has 27 isotopes ranging in mass number from 192 to 218, of which Po 210, with a half-life of 138.39 days, is the most readily available.
-Atomic number 84; melting point 254°C; boiling point 962°C; specific gravity 9.32.It comes from Medieval Latin Polnia, Poland, the native country of Pierre and Marie Curie, the element's discoverers.
+Atomic number 84; melting point 254°C; boiling point 962°C; specific gravity 9.32.

 © 2006 CBS Interactive Inc. All Rights Reserved.